swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 ## Open Models

 - [Databricks Mosaic DBRX](https://buttondown.email/ainews/archive/ainews-dbrx-best-open-model-but-not-most-efficient/)
+	- 132B MoE model - It has 16 experts, and 4 of them activate for a given token.
+That means they have 36B active params.

 - [elon "open source" grok](https://twitter.com/elonmusk/status/1767108624038449405)... but its just some code and not weights
 - RWKV EagleX - [1.7T token checkpoint beating Llama 2 7B](https://twitter.com/picocreator/status/1768951823510180327)
 	- (beat llama, with less tokens, on new architecture)